Toyota China JV recalls 93,700 sedans due to leaking brake fluid

-SHANGHAI (Reuters) - Toyota Motor Corp’s (7203.T) Chinese joint venture will recall 93,700 cars due to leaking brake fluid, China’s quality watchdog said on Wednesday.
+SHANGHAI, Oct 15 (Reuters) - Toyota Motor Corp’s Chinese joint venture will recall 93,700 cars due to leaking brake fluid, China’s quality watchdog said on Wednesday.

 Tianjin FAW Toyota Motor Co will recall the Crown model sedans produced between Dec.
 1, 2009 and June 14, 2012, China’s General Administration of Quality Supervision, Inspection and Quarantine (AQSIQ) said in a statement on its website.